funwithtriangles/blender-to-threejs-export-guide/readme.md

 - If you're using Blender 2.7, use the [Apply modifier to object with shape keys](https://github.com/przemir/ApplyModifierForObjectWithShapeKeys) addon.
 Note that using Blender 2.7 means you'll lose textures when exporting.
 - Convert the above plugin to be compatible with Blender 2.8 (If you do this, please share on this repo via an issue or PR!!!)

 ### Exporting animations (NLA Editor tips)
 If you want separate animations, you'll need to save them as "actions" in Blender and then make sure they are in the NLA editor.
 This part of the software is quite unintuitive, especially when it comes to exporting, it's highly advised to read through the Blender manual on the [NLA Editor](https://docs.blender.org/manual/en/latest/editors/nla/introduction.html).

+The below advice may still be useful for some users, so I'm keeping it in for now.
+However **there is a much simpler way to get your actions exporting**.
+Just make sure your action is "stashed", and it should export, no need to worry about the NLA Editor.
+Keep "NLA Strips" checked in the settings as this is still needed.
+Name your actions rather than the NLA strips.

 Some relevant tips below:
 - Add new actions with the "action editor".
 You add keyframes as you would with the normal timeline.
 These apply to one object each.
 - Shape keys can also be animated here, under "Shape key editor"
 - When you're happy with an action, make sure it's "pushed down" into the NLA editor.
 Actions that are pushed down are no longer related to the actions you can choose from in the action editor.
 If you change something in the library of actions, it won't affect the strips in the NLA editor.